Meghaney/Laughter/README.md

 # Laughter is the best medicine
-<h6 font-style:italic;>Barkat Meghaney, my late elder brother, wrote jokes.
-I compiled them and published a book in his name as author, titled as "Laughter is the best Medicine".</h6>
+<h6><i>Barkat Meghaney, my late elder brother, wrote jokes.
+I compiled them and published a book in his name as author, titled as "Laughter is the best Medicine".</i></h6>

 When was the last time you had really a good laugh?
 Laughter is the best medicine.
 It is a reminder to everybody that as children, we used to laugh hundreds of times a day, but as adults, life tends to be more serious resulting in infrequent laughter.